 (2) To facilitate the information available to the court at first appearance hearings and at all subsequent hearings for these high-risk sex offenders, the department shall, no later than March 1, 2006, post on FDLE's Criminal Justice Intranet a cumulative chronology of the sex offender's prior terms of state probation and community control, including all substantive or technical violations of state probation or community control.
 The county jail in the county where the arrested person is booked shall ensure insure that state and national criminal history information and all criminal justice information available in the Florida Crime Information Center and the National Crime Information Center, is provided to the court at the time of the first appearance.
-The courts shall assist the department's dissemination of critical information as specified in this subsection and by providing the necessary technology in the courtroom to deliver the information.
+The courts shall assist the department's dissemination of critical information by creating and maintaining an automated system to provide the information as specified in this subsection and by providing the necessary technology in the courtroom to deliver the information.